-Next Steps

-If you are interested in the eCTF, please reach out to ectf@mitre.org to join our email list for updates about the competition.
+30% Higher self-reported learning outcomes by students who were offered college credit Next Steps If you are interested in the eCTF, please reach out to ectf@mitre.org to join our email list for updates about the competition.
 You may also want to begin the process of creating a for-credit course for your team next semester.
 During the fall semester, you should begin reaching out to potential student competitors.
 Good avenues for finding interested students include reaching out to relevant student clubs or groups, announcing the competition in related classes, and posting flyers in public areas (an example flyer is available upon request).

 When team registration opens in September, you will be able to register your intent to form a team, even if you don't yet know the exact students that will participate.

-Beginning in December, individual competitor registration will open up, which each student on your team will need to complete before the competition begins in mid-January.
+Beginning in December, individual competitor registration will open up, which each student on your team will need to complete before the competition begins.

-The Embedded Capture-the-Flag (eCTF) New College/University Participant Info Sheet
+The Embedded Capture-the-Flag (eCTF)

+Faculty Info Sheet

 Timeline

-Frequently Asked Questions

-Does the eCTF cost anything?
+Frequently Asked Questions Does the eCTF cost anything?

 Participation in the eCTF is entirely free.
 MITRE will provide the resources to complete the competition, however teams may choose to purchase additional resources to aid with development or attacking.
 Who can participate?

 Anyone!
 Students at all academic levels are welcome to participate.
 Team sizes are unlimited (although a minimum of 4 students is recommended).
 Sponsorship of a faculty member to act as a team advisor is strongly preferred.
 What is provided by MITRE to help?

-MITRE provides teams with a reference implementation, embedded hardware (and/or hardware emulator), and technical guidance.
+MITRE provides teams with a reference implementation, embedded hardware, and technical guidance.
 Are there awards?

 Winning teams receive a cash prize, publicity from MITRE, and typically earn accolades from their university as well.
 Students have used their participation in eCTF to build resumes, present at conferences, and open the door to valuable internship and career opportunities, including engineering positions at MITRE and Riverside Research.
 What is this year's challenge?

-Teams will design a bootloader to securely perform firmware updates on an avionic device.
-The system must protect intellectual property and aircraft mission secrets in an untrusted environment, and ensure firmware protection and integrity in the face of supply-chain threats such as hardware trojans.

-For more information about MITRE's eCTF, contact ectf@mitre.org or visit us at: http://mitrecyberacademy.org/competitions/embedded/ eCTF Competitor eCTF Competitor

-"This CTF, although really hard, was extremely fun...
+Teams will design and implement a key fob system for a car door lock.
+The system must protect the car from unauthorized entry and prevent attacks like replays and key fob cloning.
+For more information about MITRE's eCTF, contact ectf@mitre.org or visit us at https://ectf.mitre.org "This CTF, although really hard, was extremely fun...
 [It] motivated me to dive in deeper and work that much harder to get better as an engineer.
 The MITRE staff was AMAZING!
-Thank you for this opportunity."

-"This competition exposed an entirely new side of cybersecurity to me as a Computer Science major...
-[It] was a great learning experience and got me interested in lower-level security."

-MITRE's mission-driven teams are dedicated to solving problems for a safer world.
+Thank you for this opportunity" eCTF Competitor "This competition exposed an entirely new side of cybersecurity to me as a Computer Science major...
+[It] was a great learning experience and got me interested in lower-level security." eCTF Competitor MITRE's mission-driven teams are dedicated to solving problems for a safer world.
 Through our public-private partnerships and federally funded R&D centers, we work across government and in partnership with industry to tackle challenges to the safety, stability, and well-being of our nation.